Komet/MediaElch/docs/contributing/scraper-interface.md

 The method also returns a scrape job with the same mechanism as the previous ones.

-Furthermore a `progress()` signal must be implemented which has two arguments:
-Number of currently scraped episodes and the number of *all* episodes to scrape.
-This allows us to show progress bars.

 ## Handling of DVD, original, anime order